Billboard Logo

 2013 – today

 In 2013, design firm Pentagram rebranded Billboard, enlisting the support of Joe Levy (editor), Bill Verde (editorial director), and Andrew Horton (creative director).
 They redesigned the emblem, balancing its geometric shape.
 The joined letters “b,” “o,” and “a” no longer look isolated, as the spaces between the other letters have also become narrower.
-The colors in the circles have been removed, as the black and white logo gives the magazine the image of a serious print publication.
+The colors in the circles have been removed because the black-and-white logo gives the magazine a serious print-publication image.
 However, due to the recognizable font, the wordmark retains its popularity.

 Font and Colors

-The word “Billboard” is typed in a very bold geometric sans serif font.
+The word “Billboard” is typed in a very bold geometric sans-serif font.
 The thickness of all the strokes is about the same.
-The letters are lowercase, with narrow spacing, which makes the lettering compact.
+The letters are lowercase and set with narrow spacing, making the lettering compact.
 Pentagram’s designers kept the circular elements to capture the shape of the 1966 original.

-The main logo of the magazine is black and white, giving it a formal and presentable look.
-Alternatively, a multicolor version is used, in which the circles are painted green, red, yellow, blue, and orange.
+The magazine’s main logo is black and white, giving it a formal, presentable look.
+Alternatively, a multicolor version is used, with circles painted green, red, yellow, blue, and orange.